shaileshpandit141/pydantic-storage/README.md

 ## ❗ Exceptions

-- `DuplicateEntryError`: Raised when uniqueness is violated on `create`.
+* `DuplicateEntryError`: Raised when uniqueness is violated on `create`.
-- `ValidationError`: Raised if an any action violates the model schema.
+* `ValidationError`: Raised if an action violates the model schema.

 ## 🧪 Testing

-To run the tests, by executing this command:
+Run tests with:

 ```bash
 pytest tests
 ```

-Tests cover core functionality, including record creation, uniqueness constraints, updates, deletions, and metadata handling.
+Covers record creation, uniqueness, updates, deletions, and metadata.

 ## 🛠️ Planned Features

-- 🔒 Optional encryption of file data
+* 🔒 Optional encryption
-- 📦 Export/import to CSV or SQL
+* 📦 Export/import to CSV, SQLite
-- 🕒 Automatic backup snapshots
+* 🕒 Automatic backups
-- 🧪 Pytest-based test suite
+* 🧪 Pytest-based suite
-- 📊 Metadata versioning & schema evolution
+* 📊 Schema evolution support

 ## 🤝 Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any changes or improvements.
+Please open an issue or PR for any improvements.

 ## 📄 License

-This project is licensed under the MIT License.
+MIT License.
 See the LICENSE file for details.

 ## 👤 Author

 For questions or assistance, contact **Shailesh** at [shaileshpandit141@gmail.com](mailto:shaileshpandit141@gmail.com).

-Thank you!